 THE SKATEPARK has been rebuilt in October 2009 with the tremendous effort of local skaters and skating professionals.
 On any given day, you can stop by and watch skateboarding prowesses from 6-year-old little rippers to old-school skateboard legends.

-ABBOT KINNEY is after the Boardwalk, the best place to do people-watching.
-From hippy-wannabees to Japanese tourists to celebrities, you’ll find on the boulevard all kind of characters trying to fit in the confused melting pot of people that Abbot Kinney has become.
+ABBOT KINNEY is the best place for people-watching (besides the Boardwalk).
+From hippy-wannabees to Japanese tourists to celebrities, you’ll find on the boulevard all kinds of characters trying to fit in the confused melting pot of people that Abbot Kinney has become.
 You will also enjoy its diversity in terms of architecture, as old and tiny boutiques share the sidewalk.

 GENERAL ADMISSION is located at 52 Brooks Ave and is inspired by everything “California.”
 It has a fine selection of menswear and accessories.
 You’ll find unique pieces that will suit your style, dressy or casual.
 Most importantly, the vibe is rad and you’ll be most likely greeted with a cold beer from local brewery House Beer.
 And if you happen to be there at the right time, they sometimes throw the most epic parties on their parking lot across the street with amazing food, drinks, and music.